dmcglone/airbnb/README.md

 Using the script
 ----------------

+To create the database: ~python airbnb.py -dbi~.
+This command does two things:
+- initializes a database file (dbnb.db in the current directory)
+- runs the reload.sql script against the database to create the tables, views, and stored procedures that make up the database.
+No data is added.

+On Windows, the reload.sql script does not always run.
+If that fails, try this to create the database tables:
+- dbisql -c "uid=dba;pwd=sql;dbf=dbnb.db;eng=db"
+- From Interactive SQL, click File > Open and choose reload.sql from the current directory.
+Hit F5 to execute the script and create the tables.

-Test that you can connect to the database: run =python airbnb.py -h= and confirm that there are no errors.
+Test that you can connect to the database file: run ~python airbnb.py --dbping~ and confirm that there are no errors.
 If there are errors, check the database file setting near the top of the script and change its location.

-To create the database: =python airbnb.py -dbi=

 To run a survey:
 - add a city (search area) to the database, by running ./airbnb.py -asa